Visiting the gallery

-The East Stairs display nineteenth century plaster casts of ancient sculptures from the New World and the Old World.
+There is a display of 19th-century plaster casts of ancient sculptures from the New World and the Old World on the East stairs at the British Museum.

 The casts on the ground floor and lower staircase are from Copan in Honduras, and Palenque and Yaxchilan in Mexico.
 Two large painted casts on the middle landing are from the tombs of the pharaohs Sety I and Merenptah in the Valley of the Kings in Egypt.